sophietenhoor/book/book/lecture2/example.md

 $$\varphi_2 \approx 1 \cdot 10^{-4} \\
 \varphi_3 \approx 1.6 \cdot 10^{-3}$$

-The support reactions can be found by inserting these into our original system of equations:
+The support reactions can be found by inserting these into our original system of equations and solving for the rows containing the support reactions:

 $$\left[ \begin{matrix}
    2000 & 1000 & 0 & 0 & 0  \\